 While I try to explain them as I go, I often drop common poetry terms on this blog in the course of describing poetic forms, during poet interviews, and more.
-So I’m going to share some common definitions in this post–most of them appear in the glossary of Poet’s Market (one more reason to love that book).
+So I'm going to share some common definitions in this post.

 Alliteration.
 Close repetition of consonant sounds, especially initial consonant sounds.